-Thomas Jonathan Jackson, dubbed Stonewall following the battle of First Manassas in July 1861, was born in 1824 in Clarksburg, Virginia (now West Virginia).
-This extremely complex, often misunderstood man was orphaned at a young age, graduated from West Point in 1846, and participated in the Mexican... more
+Thomas Jonathan Jackson, dubbed "Stonewall" following the battle of First Manassas in July 1861, was born in 1824 in Clarksburg, Virginia (now West Virginia).
+This extremely complex, often misunderstood man was orphaned at a young age, graduated from West Point in 1846, and participated in the Mexican War in 1848.

 Attracted to the Virginia Military Institute in 1851, he resigned his commission in the army a year later.
 He left VMI in 1861 to join the Confederate army.
 Immediately commissioned a colonel, within months he had been promoted to the rank of brigadier general.
 He was mortally wounded by friendly fire at the May 1863 battle of Chancellorsville and died a week later.